ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 # Tasks list (at least twenty specific items)

 ## Planning and strategy
 - The most important tasks are also the most difficult.
-Developing assets (specifications, software, etc.) is trivial compared to developing communication skills and building allies.
+Developing assets (specifications, software, etc.) is trivial compared to developing communication skills and establishing allies.
 There's a reason there are several usable computer programs developed for this project, but no other people working on it.

 ## People and communication
 - Establish connections with people.
 Human connections will be critical for the success of this project.